When most people talk about the arthritis in their knees, they are referring to a type of arthritis called

 In some people, arthritis may affect mostly the inside of the knee.
 This may be because the inside of the knee often bears more of a person's weight than the outside of the knee.

 A special brace called an "unloading brace" may help take some of the pressure off the inside of your knee when you are standing.

-An unloading brace does not treat your arthritis, but it may help relieve symptoms such as knee pain or buckling when you are moving around.
-People who wish to delay having knee-replacement surgery may want to try an unloading brace.
+An unloading brace does not cure your arthritis.
+But it may help relieve symptoms such as knee pain or buckling when you move around.
+People who want to delay having knee replacement surgery may want to try using unloading braces.

 There are 2 types of unloading braces:

-It is not known for sure how well unloading braces work.
+It is not clear how well unloading braces work.
 Some people say they have fewer symptoms when they use them.
-But medical studies who have tested these braces have not proved whether they do or do not help people with knee arthritis.
+Some medical studies have tested these braces.
+But this research has not proven whether or not unloading braces provide help for people with knee arthritis.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.